 Part-year resident amounts - Multiply the alimony paid while a nonresident by the California ratio (see above) to determine the nonresident portion.
 If the California ratio is greater than 1.00, use 1.00 for the California ratio.
 If the California ratio is less than zero, your nonresident portion of alimony paid is zero.
-Add the nonresident portion of alimony paid to the alimony paid while a resident.
+Add the nonresident portion of alimony paid while a resident.
 Enter the total in line 19a, column E.